eminresah/blog/yevmiyeler/for-13804/index.md

 *reason* to turn this around.

-The optimistic side in this story is this: When people are afraid of a Sauron-like Erdogan, they forget how incompetent his allies and bureaucracy are.
+The optimistic side in this story is this: When people are afraid of a Sauron-like Erdoğan, they forget how incompetent his allies and bureaucracy are.
 Not that they want to limit personal freedoms to an ancient level but they don't have means and capacity for this.
 You cannot dress a Hitler to Erdoğan's body, not enough equipment for it.